 It’s a chance to apply the analytical, case-making and public-speaking skills you learn in your degree modules to a whole range of interesting subjects.
 You’ll explore diverse resources you may not otherwise have been exposed to, challenge your initial responses and gain new perspectives from those around you.

 This course is about giving you new and different opportunities to use the skills you learn within your degree studies.
 You’ll become more experienced in interpreting texts, taking ownership of discussions, thinking on your feet, working in a group and interacting with different personalities.
 It will also contribute towards your Go Herts Award.

 How can it help me open new doors?

-The sessions will help to increase your confidence, give you valuable practice at speaking in front of a group and build a network of peers that lasts long beyond graduation day.
+The sessions will help to increase your confidence, give you valuable practice at speaking in front of a group and build your network.